-Minimum of 69 semester hours required to complete this program, which must include 20 semester hours in liberal arts and sciences, plus two hours of physical education.
+Minimum of 69 semester hours required to complete this program, which must include onethird of course work in liberal arts and sciences, plus two hours of physical education.

 ELECTRONICS (Certificate) APC - 1061

 This program is designed to provide technical training necessary for entry-level employment or further education in the electronics and telecommunications fields.